ViktorFu/Awesome-GeoVAEs/README.md

 ---

-## 3. General Manifold VAEs (通用流形VAE)
+## 3. General Manifold VAEs

-- **Core Idea**: Does not assume a specific geometric shape, but rather assumes the latent space is a general, curved Riemannian manifold.
-The model aims to learn this manifold's intrinsic geometric structure directly from the data.
+*   **Core Idea**: Assumes the latent space is a general, curved **Riemannian manifold** whose structure is not known beforehand.
+The model's goal is to learn this manifold's intrinsic geometry (like local curvature and distances) directly from the data.
+*   **Advantages**:
+    *   **Maximum Flexibility**: Adapts to complex and unknown data geometries without being restricted to a fixed curvature.
-- **Advantages**: Highly flexible, can capture complex intrinsic structures, interpolation along the manifold's geodesics can generate smoother, more realistic transition samples.
+    *   **Realistic Interpolation**: Traversing the learned manifold's geodesics (shortest paths) can generate smoother and more realistic transition samples.
-- **Suitable Data Types**: **Complex data with continuous, non-linear variations** (such as physical system simulations, robot movements, object pose variations, disease progression in medical imaging).

 ### 3.1.
 Geometry-Aware & Structure-Preserving

+*These models focus on learning the manifold structure implicitly from data or by preserving local relationships.*

 - **[Variational autoencoders with Riemannian brownian motion priors](https://arxiv.org/pdf/2002.05227.pdf)**. *Dimitris Kalatzis, David Eklund, Georgios Arvanitidis, Søren Hauberg*.
 (ICML 2020).
 - **[Geometrically enriched latent spaces](https://arxiv.org/pdf/2008.00565.pdf)**. *Georgios Arvanitidis, Søren Hauberg, Bernhard Schölkopf*.
 (ICML 2020 Workshop).